Vivienne Westwood & Jewellery

 Toi Art, Level 4

-From a stall in Portobello Road market, London in the 1970s to statement pieces within catwalk collections, this exhibition dives into the extensive history of jewellery design and creation by the Vivienne Westwood house.
+From a stall in Portobello Road market, London in the 1970s and later incorporating costume jewellery as statement pieces within catwalk collections, this exhibition dives into the extensive history of jewellery design and creation by the Vivienne Westwood house.

-Westwood’s story will be told through a series of rooms, each meticulously curated with distinct decades of design, allowing the visitors to journey through time from the 1980s to the present day – exploring eclectic pairings of jewellery and garments, accessories, and a curated selection of films, evoking the fashion house’s iconic style.
+Westwood’s story will be told through a series of rooms, each meticulously curated with distinct decades of design, allowing the visitors to journey through time from the 1980s to the present day – exploring eclectic pairings of jewellery and garments, and accessories, evoking the fashion house’s iconic style.

 This exhibition will be supported by a rich programme of events spanning jewellery, fashion, feminism, sustainability, music, and more.